 IncFile - $0 plus state fees & free registered agent for 1 year!

-IncAuthority - $0 plus state fees & free registered agent the first year!
+ZenBusiness - Best for beginners. $0 plus state fees & free registered agent for 1 year!

-ZenBusiness - $49 plus state fees & free registered agent for 1 year!
+Northwest - Best privacy protection. $39 plus state fees & free registered agent for 1 year!

 Obtain business licenses and permits: As with any new business, it’s important to make sure all of the necessary licenses and permits are secured before opening your doors.

 The specific licenses required for a home decor business will vary depending on your location and the services you offer, but some common ones include a business license, a sales tax permit, and an Employer Identification Number.
-It’s also important to consider whether or not you need zoning permits for your physical storefront
+It’s also important to consider whether or not you need zoning permits for your physical storefront.

 Step 6: Begin Working with Manufacturers

 In order to launch a home decor business, the selection of manufacturers can make or break your success.
 It’s important to do ample research and choose manufacturers who have the merchandise your customers will want to buy.
 In the home decor industry, suppliers can range from large manufacturing companies to individual artists and craftspeople.
 Depending on what you plan to sell, your suppliers could be as diverse as furniture makers, textile producers, and even artists who create one-of-a-kind pieces.

 Start by determining what type of products you want to sell.
 This will help narrow down potential manufacturers in your industry.
 Next, gather information on their practices and ethics, as well as their track record in terms of quality and timeliness.
 Consider visiting the manufacturing facility in person to see their processes firsthand and ask questions about their production methods.
 Finally, take the time to negotiate terms and fees before making any commitments.

-Step 7: Find Financing
+Step 7: Hire Staff

 One option is to connect with local interior designers, architects, real estate agents, and home builders to let them know about your store opening, so they can refer clients to you.
 Since you are in the business of selling good design, be sure all of your marketing materials, from business cards, brochures, website, and store signage are professional.

-Additionally, don’t underestimate the power of social media!
+Additionally, don’t underestimate the power of social media.
 Set up profiles on social media platforms like Instagram and Facebook and showcase your products, special offers, and client projects.
 You can also consider hosting events or workshops at your store as well, where potential customers can interact with your products in person.